kevinpapst/AdminLTEBundle/README.md

 - doing all the changes in my own repository and having "dev-" entries in my project composer.json
 - publish this fork and use it also for releasing, so others could benefit from it as well

-The choice was quite easy: I am doing the work now in this repository without staying up-to-date with the original repository.
+The choice was quite easy: I am doing the work now in this repository with a fresh start and with the capability of backward-compatibility breaks.

-But be aware: I decided to change the projects internal to my needs and to get rid of some of the advanced features from the original AdminThemeBundle.
+Be aware: I decided to change the projects internal (to my needs) and to get rid of some of the advanced features from the original AdminThemeBundle.
-I found the all-in-one solution to be more problematic then helpful at several places, so I take the chance to update it to my own interpretation of a theme bundle.
+I found the all-in-one solution to be more problematic then helpful at several places, so I took the chance to update it to my own interpretation of a theme bundle.

 ## Main difference